-Pick a spot in the garden with freely draining soil, and prepare it thoroughly before planting.
-According to Floret Flowers, you should amend beds with 2 to 4 inches (5 to 10 cm) of high-quality compost or well-rotted manure, a light dusting of bone meal, and a balanced organic fertilizer.
+Pick a spot in the garden that has well draining soil, and amend your beds with 2 to 4 inches of high-quality compost or well-rotted manure, a light dusting of bone meal, and a balanced organic fertilizer.
 Mix all ingredients into the soil to distribute evenly.

 WHEN TO PLANT

-Dahlias are cold sensitive, so when you plant your tubers in the spring, do not do so until the ground temperature reaches 60°F, and there is no more chance of frost.
+Dahlias are cold-sensitive, so it’s best to plant your tubers in the spring, after the ground temperature reaches 60°F, and there is no more chance of frost.
 To get a head start on the growing season, some gardeners start tubers indoors and in individual containers a month before they would plant them in the ground.
 I tried this, but for the amount of work it took, I did not see huge results.
 But that’s just me.

 WHERE TO PLANT

 Dahlias require 6-8 hours of full sun a day in order to thrive.
-If you are growing dahlias in the southern part of the country, you will most likely need to provide afternoon shade from the extreme temperatures.
+If you’re growing dahlias in the southern part of the country, you will most likely need to provide afternoon shade from the extreme temperatures.

 HOW TO PLANT

-Dig a hole 4-6 inches (10-15 cm) deep and lay the tuber on its side, horizontally, with the growing eye facing up.
+Dig a hole 4-6 inches deep and lay the tuber on its side, horizontally, with the growing eye facing up.
 Fill the hole with soil.
-Space the tubers between 12-18 inches (30-46 cm).
+Space the tubers in the ground between 12-18 inches.

-It’s important not to water your newly planted tubers until you see the first green shoots coming up through the ground.
+Water your newly planted tubers after you see the first green shoots coming up through the ground.
 Watering before any new growth is visible can cause the tubers to rot.
 Dahlias love being watered consistently through the growing season.
 After your dahlias are established, you should water your plants deeply 2-3 times a week for at least 30 minutes.
-I have a drip system which works really well.
+I have a drip system that works really well.
 You will need to give your plant more water in hot and dryer climates.

-After the dahlia plant reaches about 1 foot (30 cm) tall, give them a hard pinch by snipping out 3-4 inches (7-10 cm) of the growing center branch.
+After the dahlia plant reaches about 1 foot tall, give them a hard pinch by snipping out 3-4 inches of the growing center branch.
 This will encourage bushier plants, as well as increase flower production and overall stem length.

 PEST AND DISEASE CONTROL

 Slugs and snails LOVE young dahlia plants, and earwigs ruin the flowers.
-Put down slug bait not only after planting the tubers, but also throughout the season.
-There have been times when I have forgotten to put slug bait down around my new dahlia plants, and the slugs enjoyed eating the entire thing.
-I use Sluggo, which is an organic option that’s safe for both children and pets, and works well against all three pests.
+Put down slug bait not only after planting the tubers but also throughout the season.
+There have been times when I’ve forgotten to put slug bait down around my new dahlia plants, and the slugs enjoyed eating the entire thing.
+I use Sluggo, which is an organic option that’s safe for both children and pets and works well against all three pests.